dakunkel/Module_1_Challenge/README.md

 ### Kickstarter's Customer
 Kickstarter has to answer the question is it the chicken or the egg?
 By nature, Kickstarter has two consumers due to the fact it is a project marketplace:
 1. Creators and entrepreneurs are able to post their projects in hopes of securing funding.
-To give itself a competitive advantage, Kickstarter must maintain low fees, 5% of project funding, compared to competitors in hopes of attracking exciting projects to the platform.
+To give itself a competitive advantage, Kickstarter must maintain low fees, 5% of project funding, compared to competitors in hopes of attracting exciting projects to the platform.

 2. On the flip side, Kickstarter has to attract crowdfunders to seed projects and ensure the creators and entrepreneurs are able to secure funding.
 In order to do this, Kickstarter has to continually invest in user-experience, payment processing ease, and machine learning to recommend exciting projects to potential crowdfunders.